 - Lease liabilities and legalities, etc

 At the bottom of the scale, industrial property is quite basic, followed by office property that is a bit more complicated.
-At the top of the scale you will find retail property as the complex property type with the most issues to control and optimise.
+At the top of the scale, you will find a retail property as the complex property type with the most investment issues to control and optimise.

 Whilst this part of the real estate business seems complex and challenging, it is actually the best part.
-You learn so much and perhaps even much more than sales and leasing people.
-You get to understand the strategies behind the operations of the asset and how you can improve them.
+You learn so much in property management and perhaps even much more than sales and leasing people.
+You get to understand the investment strategies behind the operations of the property asset and how you can improve them.

 In saying all of this, you will be very busy in your career.
-On that basis you really must be a top performer as a business person that can motivate yourself and keep to a rigid time management process.
+Be a top performer that can motivate yourself and keep to a rigid time management process.
 The demands on you as an expert in the industry will see great variation in your average working day.
 It’s a great part of the industry; learn how to optimise it for your career.